bullet-db/bullet-db.github.io/docs/quick-start.md

 !!! note "What is this data?"

-    This data is produced by the [custom Storm spout](https://github.com/yahoo/bullet-docs/blob/master/examples/storm/src/main/java/com/yahoo/bullet/storm/examples/RandomSpout.java) you packaged in Step 5.
-See [below](#storm-topology) for details.
+    This data is randomly generated by the [custom Storm spout](https://github.com/yahoo/bullet-docs/blob/master/examples/storm/src/main/java/com/yahoo/bullet/storm/examples/RandomSpout.java) that is in the example topology you just launched.
+In practice, your spout would read from an actual data source such as Kafka instead.
+See [below](#storm-topology) for more details about this random data spout.

 ## Setting up the Bullet Web Service